Tenshin Nasukawa: Nasukawa vs. Takeru

 Rizin FF president Nobuyuki Sakakibara announced at a press conference, held on December 24, 2021, that the Takeru fight would be held at a neutral venue some time in June, in collaboration with both K-1 and RISE.
 Both fighters would have to weigh in at 58 kg at the official weigh-ins and no more than 62 kg at a second weigh-in held on fight day.
 At the time of the fight's scheduling, Takeru and Nasukawa were considered as the two best kickboxer in the world, after Superbon Banchamek.
 The official date and venue were announced at a second press conference, held on April 1, 2022.
-It took place on June 19, 2022 at the Tokyo Dome, marking the return of a kickboxing headlined event to the venue for the first time since 2006.
-The rules for the bout were announced six days later: it was to be contested across three three-minute rounds, under the RISE ruleset, with one additional round in case of a draw. he entire event was broadcast by Abema TV as a pay per view.
+It took place on June 19, 2022, at the Tokyo Dome, marking the return of a kickboxing headlined event to the venue for the first time since 2006.
+The rules for the bout were announced six days later: it was to be contested across three three-minute rounds, under the RISE ruleset, with one additional round in case of a draw.
+The entire event was broadcast by Abema TV as a pay per view.
 It was initially expected that the two-hour portion containing the main event would also be broadcast by Fuji TV, who later backed out after allegations surfaced connecting RIZIN president Sakakibara with the yakuza.

 In front of a sold-out audience of 56,399 at the Tokyo Dome, Nasukawa won the long awaited fight by unanimous decision.
 Nasukawa knocked Takeru down with a left hook counter to his right straight in the very first round of the three-round affair, which proved the pivotal moment, as it edged the fight in his favor on all five of the judges' scorecards.
 The total scores were total scores of 29–28, 30–28, 30–28, 30–28 and 30–27.
 The event sold around 500,000 PPVs.
 At the post-fight press conference, Nasukawa confirmed his retirement from the sport of kickboxing and his transition to boxing.